supremepanda/CatsVsDogs/README.md

 After ran API serevr succesfully, run
 `npm run start`

+## To run only `predict.py` instead of using web application

+If you want to run without using web application online or local.
+Just want to use script on command line interface.

+First go, `backend/predict.py` directory, then add an image that you want to test.

+After adding this image in `backend` folder, in `predict.py` comment out 64-69 lines and run `predict()` function to see magic.

 ## Team & Roles

 All contribituions is made together so than there is no meaning to split our code base as a roles or team.